-All University of Wisconsin system institutions develop individual procedures for discipline and dismissal based on the Wisconsin Administrative Code provisions mentioned above.
-The discipline and dismissal procedures for Faculty and Academic Staff members are developed through shared-governance processes.
+Cases," and Chapter UWS 11, Wis.
+Admin.
+Code, "Dismissal of Academic Staff for Cause" apply to Faculty and Academic Staff, respectively.
+All University of Wisconsin System institutions develop individual procedures for discipline and dismissal based on the Wisconsin Administrative Code provisions mentioned above.

+At UW-Madison, the discipline and dismissal procedures for Faculty and Academic Staff members are developed through shared-governance processes.
 The discipline and dismissal procedures for University Staff employees are based upon standards developed under the State classified civil service requirements and currently remain in effect.
-Based on the changes that went into effect in July 2016, UW-Madison is in the process of updating its campus disciplinary and dismissal procedures.
+Based on the changes to the Wisconsin Administrative Code, UW-Madison is in the process of updating its campus disciplinary and dismissal procedures.
+On November 16, 2018, the Department of Education released proposed Title IX regulations, which have not yet been finalized.
+Revised employee disciplinary and dismissal procedures will be published after the Department of Education releases the final Title IX regulations and the University consults with shared-governance bodies.